 Aggression and Conditioning

-A different mentality is required to be competitive in Judo.
-The distinction of “going light” in a sparring session differs between Judokas and Jiu Jitsu practitioners.
+A different mentality is required to be competitive in judo.
+The distinction of “going light” in a sparring session differs between judokas and jiu jitsu practitioners.
 Relative to Jiu Jitsu, Judo sparring sessions typically occur at a faster pace and may seem rougher.
 And for this simple reason, judokas are usually in better cardiovascular shape than their jiu jitsu counterparts.

-Not Giving Up – Judokas do not simply accept getting taken down.
+- Not Giving Up – Judokas do not simply accept getting taken down.
 They will fiercely fight for position reversals or scramble to their feet.
-This mentality would provide a nice change of pace for Jiu Jitsu practitioners who are more infatuated with getting opponents into their closed guard.
+This mentality would provide a nice change of pace for jiu jitsu practitioners who are more infatuated with getting opponents into their closed guard.

-Faster Pace – Helps improve your speed for getting into positions and attempting submissions.
+- Faster Pace – Helps improve your speed for getting into positions and attempting submissions.

-Decision Making – The intensity in Judo matches only allows for split-second reactions which promotes quick decision making.
+- Decision Making – The intensity in Judo matches only allows for split-second reactions which promotes quick decision making.

-This article clearly shows that training Judo is highly beneficial for Jiu Jitsu practitioners.
-Stay open minded to Judo techniques and maximize your exposure to their sparring habits to become a well-rounded grappler who excels on the ground and standing up.
+This article clearly shows that training judo is highly beneficial for jiu jitsu practitioners.
+Stay open minded to judo techniques and maximize your exposure to their sparring habits to become a well-rounded grappler who excels on the ground and standing up.